 Juneau Housing

-Here you will find a comprehensive picture of the state of housing in Juneau, Alaska, including information about community-based initiatives to increase the stock of affordable housing.
-Below are links to help you find housing, improve and maintain your home's affordability and find statewide and broad-based programs addressing housing including market-rate, subsidized and special needs or supportive housing.
-If you have questions or need more information please contact housing@jedc.org or call 907-523-2300.
+Below is a comprehensive picture of the state of housing in Juneau, Alaska, including information about community-based initiatives to increase the stock of affordable housing.
+The links include housing search information, home affordability and improvement information, and statewide and broad-based programs addressing housing including market-rate, subsidized and special needs or supportive housing.

 Housing Programs and Resources